tvdboom/ATOM/docs_sources/api/predicting/score.md

 </span>
 </div>

-Transform new data through the current branch and return a metric score.
+Get a metric score on unseen data.
+New data is first transformed through the model's pipeline.
 Transformers that are only applied on the training set are skipped.
 If called from a trainer, the best model in the pipeline (under the `winner` attribute) is used.
 If called from a model, that model is used.

 <table style="font-size:16px">
 <tr>